mrphrazer/obfuscation_detection/README.md

 ### Duplicated Basic Blocks

-This feature scans the basic blocks of each function and generates a fuzzy hash from their instruction sequences.
+This feature scans the basic blocks of each function and generates a fuzzy hash from their opcode sequences.
 By comparing these hashes, it identifies functions that contain duplicate or near-duplicate blocks.
-This helps pinpoint:
+This helps pinpointing

-* repeated code snippets within or across functions
+* repeated code snippets within functions
 * compiler-generated duplicates (e.g., inlined code, loop unrolling)
 * potential obfuscation patterns involving replicated blocks